douxxtech/piwave/README.md

 - Supports streaming from URLs.
 - Better error handling and event callbacks.
 - Non-blocking playback with threading.
-- Temporary file management for streamed content.

-> [!NOTE]
-> Are you looking for a minimal GUI for PiWave?
-> Take a look at the [PiWave WebGUI](https://github.com/douxxtech/piwave-webgui)

 ## Hardware Installation